tewha/tewha.net/_posts/import/2012/06/2012-06-01-dont-write-new-apps-that-target-ios-4.md

 ---
 layout: post
-tags : ["compatibility", "ios", "iOS 5", "iPhone", "Software Development"]
+tags : ["Compatibility", "iOS", "iOS 5", "iPhone", "Software Development"]
 title: "Don't write new apps that target iOS 4"
 ---
 So you're writing your first iPhone app.
 Welcome!
 But which version of iOS should you target?